Grange Academy, Kilmarnock: Establishment and catchment

 admitted to the school based upon successful placing requests as their residence and primary school is outwith the catchment area of Grange Academy.

-In June 2018, Grange Academy Maths teacher Chris Smith was announced as Scottish Teacher of the Year.

 Grange Campus

 In September 2008, the new Grange Campus was completed and incorporated Grange Academy, Annanhill Primary School and Park School.
 The opening of the campus was pushed back from August 2008 to October 2008.
 The Grange Campus provides home to three schools; namely Annanhill Primary School, Grange Academy and Park School, which educates children with special needs.
 The teaching spaces are separate, but the games hall, assembly hall and dining area are shared.
 Built as a public-private partnership, the building was designed by Glasgow-based Archial Architects and constructed by a consortium, led by German contractor Hochtief, with two Paisley-based companies; Barr Construction and McLaughlin & Harvey.

 Completed in 2008, the site provides an education for up to 1800 pupils.
 Grange Academy is a six-year non-denominational secondary school with a roll is 1203 pupils and 80 staff (2015).
 The campus has its own dedicated police officer.

 The former Grange Academy building, opened in 1966, was demolished soon after the completion of the new school building in order to allow the construction and erection of new pitches and open area for pupils.

 Grange Academy plays host to a SRU 'School of Rugby'.
 In 2012, the school was selected as the Ayrshire base for the Scottish Football Association's Performance Schools, a system devised to support the development of the best young talented footballers across the country (there are seven such schools across Scotland).
 As of 2018, the dedicated coach for the young players at Grange Academy is James Grady.